markcus97/condcopula/README.md

 The wrapper itself is a translation into Python of the wrapper the authors provided in the R programming language.
 The original code is available at: [https://github.com/ArianeHanebeck/Sampling_Conditional_Vines/](https://github.com/ArianeHanebeck/Sampling_Conditional_Vines/).

-All credit for the MCMC sampling methodolog,y implementation, and the original R wrapper goes to the paper's authors.
+All credit for the MCMC sampling methodology, implementation, and the original R wrapper goes to the paper's authors.

 ## License